-- Furthermore, the FTC explains that companies must: 75. - not maintain information longer than is needed to authorize a a. transaction; - limit access to sensitive data; b. - c. require complex passwords to be used on networks; - d. use industry-tested methods for security; - monitor for suspicious activity on the network; and e. - verify that third-party service providers use reasonable security f. measures. - 76.
+- 71. The guidelines also recommend that businesses watch for the transmission of large amounts of data out of the system-and then have a response plan ready for such a breach. - 72.
+Furthermore, the FTC explains that companies must: - a. not maintain information longer than is needed to authorize a transaction; - b. limit access to sensitive data; - c. require complex passwords to be used on networks; - d. use industry-tested methods for security; - e. monitor for suspicious activity on the network; and - f. verify that third-party service providers use reasonable security measures. - 73.
 The FTC brings enforcement actions against businesses for failing to protect consumer data adequately and reasonably.
-Thus, the FTC treats the failure to use reasonable and appropriate measures to protect against unauthorized access to confidential consumer data-as an unfair act or practice prohibited by Section 5 of the Federal Trade Commission Act ("FTCA"), 15 U.S.C. § 45.
-Orders resulting from these actions further clarify the measures businesses must take to meet their data security obligations. - 77.
+Thus, the FTC treats the failure-to use reasonable and appropriate measures to protect against unauthorized access to confidential consumer data-as an unfair act or practice prohibited by Section 5 of the Federal Trade Commission Act ("FTCA"), 15 U.S.C. § 45.
+Orders resulting from these actions further clarify the measures businesses must take to meet their data security obligations. - 74.
 In short, Defendant's failure to use reasonable and appropriate measures to protect against unauthorized access to its current and former employees' data constitutes an unfair act or practice prohibited by Section 5 of the FTCA, 15 U.S.C. § 45.